PhenoApps/Field-Book/docs/collect.md

 </figure>

 The large, black arrows navigate between different entries.
+The bar at the top of the section shows progress through all entries in the field.
-Pressing and holding these arrows will continuously scroll.
+Pressing and holding the an arrow will continuously scroll through the entries.
 The longer the arrows are pressed, the faster the scrolling becomes.

 #### Data input